By Xam Riche on January 17, 2026 • 13 min read

 For now, stick to your safe food lists and trust that you can handle this.

-Dining out with IBS requires extra steps, but it shouldn't require you to stay home.
+Dining out with IBS requires extra steps, but it should not require you to stay home.
 By researching beforehand, keeping your communication simple, and choosing safer cuisines, you can enjoy meals with friends again.

 And when you are eating at home, a weekly low FODMAP meal prep system can prevent the midweek panic that sends you back to risky takeout.